 “Forgetting those things which are behind”

-Some marriages are awash with recriminations, with one spouse never letting the other one forget his or her failure.
+Some marriages are awash with recriminations, with one spouse never letting the other one forget their failure.
 It seems almost impossible to cease and desist from hurling barbs.
-This creates an almost hopeless domestic relationship.
+This creates a nearly hopeless domestic relationship.
 This violates a fundamental value in God’s economy.
 The value extends beyond forgiveness; the value is to forget.
 If they do not own this value, then the marriage is doomed to perpetual misery.
 We might as well lock the couple in a room and let them scream at each other for the rest of their lives.

 The word “forget” means literally to forget upon or over; that is, we are to forget in consequence of something else.
-We can get over past hurts because of something more important.
+We can get over past hurts because of something more substantial.
 Since forgiveness is ours by Christ, what consequence is there to past hurts?
 Is it worth stewing over past wrongs in the light of Christ’s forgiveness?
-Assign to oblivion every hurt of the past in view of the cross.
+Assign to oblivion every pain of the past because of the cross.

-The Greek indicates that we personally benefit by forgetting our past failures.
-We also benefit by forgetting the failures of others.
+The Greek indicates that we benefit by forgetting our past failures.
+We also benefit from forgetting the failures of others.
 We surmise that there is benefit in rehearsing our failures.
-We believe there is some worth in the memory of pain: “If I remember what I did I will never do it again.”
-We believe it gives us security and a sense of control if we keep it active in our mind.
+We believe there is some worth in the memory of pain: “If I remember what I did, I will never do it again.”
+We think it gives us security and a sense of control if we keep it active in our minds.
 However, this is what constitutes an obsession.
 The need to control uncertainties and unanticipated pain is a losing battle.
 The desire to control pain by negative thinking will lead us into destructive spiritual bondage.
-God says there is benefit in forgetting the past, in not remembering it.
+God says there is benefit in forgetting the past in not remembering it.
 Forgetting will liberate us from the bondage of thinking about it.
 We are then free from occupation with it.

 God’s solution is the opposite of obsession.
 It is the polar diametric opposite of evoking memory to control pain.
 God’s answer is I John 1:9: “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 It is a matter of believing that God forgave our sins, not our memories.
 We cannot continue to grow and mature as believers as long as we refuse to forget.